List of solar arrays installed and applied for.

 - Click on the "Add data" icon (clipboard).

-- Select "URL" them type "A KML file"
+- Select "URL" them select type "A KML file"

-- Copy and paste this link into the URL field: http://kingsville-md.us/issues/solar/SolarArrays.kml
+- Copy and paste the following link into the URL field: http://kingsville-md.us/issues/solar/SolarArrays.kml

-One of the important functions here: using the "Add layer" function (icon of stack of layers) add the "Zoning History Cases" layer.
+One of the important functions here: using the "Layer list" function (icon of stack of layers) add the "Zoning History Cases" layer.
 Then, when you click on a property for a solar array case, you can call up the details about that zoning case.
-Do the same with the "Properties" abd "Zoning" layers
+Do the same with the "Properties" and "Zoning" layers.
+However, because of some error in the County website, the pulldown to add and remove other layers does not always work correctly after you have added anything via the "Add data" as described above.
+So you should add/remove desired layers (such as conserved land, scenic roads) before doing step 2-4 above.

 Return to Issues Page